People engage in a handful of mindless habits that can prevent them from getting a good night's rest.

-More specifically, exercise and diet can have a significant impact on your ability to have a restful sleep.
-If you consume a heavy meal, an excessive amount of caffeine, or alcohol in the late afternoon or early evening, your body will be unable to come to a relaxed state when you are ready to fall asleep.
-Your stomach will feel full, your mind will be wired and racing, and your body will not be able to find a sense of calmness.
-The same is to be said for exercise.
-Exercising stimulates both the mind and body and can give you a boost of energy.
-If you would like to do exercise at the end of the day, you should try to do this at least 2-3 hours before you anticipate going to bed.
+Furthermore, diet and exercise can affect sleep.
+If you consume a large meal, an excessive amount of caffeine, or alcohol in the late afternoon or early evening, your body may be unable to reach a relaxed enough state to fall asleep and/or stay asleep.
+Your stomach may feel full, your mind could possibly be wired or racing, leaving your body in an alert state before bedtime.
+In addition, exercise can also get in the way of getting a good night's rest if practiced during evening hours.
+Exercise stimulates both the mind and body and can give you a boost of energy.
+If you would like to do exercise at the end of the day, you should try to do this at least 3-4 hours before you anticipate going to bed.

-Being on your screens, whether it be through your phone, computer, or television can be stimulating before you want to go to sleep.
-If you are immersed in a story on television or engaged in a conversation with friends, your mind is going to be alert and wanting to know what is going to happen next.
-In addition, the light that comes from these screens can delay the release or reduce the amount of melatonin in the body.
-This can then lead to the inability to fall asleep.
-Therefore, it is important to shut all screens off approximately 1 to 2 hours before you wish to fall asleep.
-The same can be said for working from your laptop in bed.
-Even if you are doing this during the day, your body is going to begin to associate being awake and alert while in your bed.
+If practiced near bedtime, utilizing screens such as phone, computer, and/or television can stimulate the mind.
+If you are immersed in a show on television or engaged in a conversation with a friend, your mind may be more alert.
+The same can be said for working on your laptop in bed.
+Even if you are doing this during the day, your body is going to associate being awake and alert while in bed.
 Our bodies pick up on routines easily and therefore, if you work in the same place you want to sleep, your body is going to become accustomed to being awake when you are in this location.
+Also, the light that comes from these screens can delay the release or reduce the amount of melatonin in the body which can lead to the inability of falling asleep.
+Therefore, it is important to shut off all screens approximately 1-2 hours before you wish to fall asleep.

-1. Reading an hour before bed can allow the mind to relax and decompress from daily stressors.
+1. Read an hour before bed which can allow the mind to relax and decompress from daily stressors.

 2. Do not have caffeine after 3pm since caffeine is a stimulant which can keep you awake or interrupt your sleep.